ShaneBonkowski/shane-bonkowski-dot-com/README.md

 ## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+The website is currently hosted on `Google Firebase`.
+See the .github/workflows README for more information on how the deployments are automated with GitHub actions.

 ## Style Guidelines